eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 shutdownTrigger.attachTo(waitset);
 ```

-Additionally, we create two subscriber, subscribe them to our service and attach
+Additionally, we create two subscribers, subscribe them to our topic and attach
 them to the waitset to let them inform us whenever they receive a new sample.
 ```cpp
 iox::popo::TypedSubscriber<CounterTopic> subscriber1({"Radar", "FrontLeft", "Counter"});